Proof-Of-Audit/ProofOfAudit/content/pages/about.md

 <!-- <center><bold>**BASIC LEVEL **</bold></center><br><br> -->
 <center><bold>**[BASIC LEVEL](/pages/contact.html) **</bold></center><br>
 What is the audit process like? <br>
-Assessment report provided based on a single documentation.
+Assessment report provided based on a single document.

-&#8594; We take a look at your setup through a single documentation provided <br>
+&#8594; We take a look at your setup through a single document provided <br>
 &#8594; One phone interview <br>
 &#8594; Receive an assessment report <br>